brownerd/brownerd.github.io/_drafts/365-days-to-learn-js.md

 ---

-## DAY 66 - Feb 12 - Friday(Haskell Tut, starteted tracking Tyme)
+## DAY 66 - Feb 12 - Friday(Haskell Tut, started tracking Tyme)

 Expected:
 - Continue with Async JS video on FrontEnd Masters
 - Continue with haskell tut

 Actual:
-- Watched Async JS video on FrontEnd Masters and did tut
-- Met at SLAW for grant meeting
+- Read a little Haskell tut
+- Clead the house
+- Read a 4 part FP in JS article
+- Found and started to read Mostly adequate guide to FP (in javascript)

 Read/Watched: